How To Give Your Kitchen a Modern Look

 Once you have the paints ready, you need to collect the right tools to paint your kitchen, including:

 masking tape/painter's tape

-Prep the Kitchen
+5. Prep the Kitchen

 Use masking tape/painter's tape to cover areas like trim and window frames so they won't get splattered with paint.

-Paint Your Walls
+6. Paint Your Walls

-With the paint and surfaces ready, start by brushing from top to bottom.
-When using a brush, dip half of it in the paint can and wipe off the excess paint on the sides of the can.
-Hold the brush at the base applying a little pressure to brush gently.
+For the walls, use a brush to cut in, especially around cabinets.
+Dip the brush half way in to the paint can and wipe off the excess paint on the edgess of the can.
+Hold the brush at the base and apply a little pressure to brush gently.